 Seed Funding Initiatives

-Under the Prevention, Partnership and Family Support (PPFS) programme, Tusla has been assisting areas in exploring and developing children and young people’s participatory practice initiatives since 2016.
+Under the Prevention, Partnership and Family Support (PPFS) service, Tusla has been assisting areas in exploring and developing children and young people’s participatory practice initiatives since 2016.
 Tusla has made funding available in 2020 to support new initiatives that require funding in order to progress.
 Services and areas had the opportunity to submit one or a number of proposals endorsed by the relevant area manager.
 Tusla’s Child and Youth Participation Strategy 2019-2023 and the Lundy Model of Participation (2007) were recommended for reference when completing the applications.

 From 2016 to 2018, Tusla, with the support of Atlantic Philanthropies, made seed funding available to develop child and youth participation initiatives nationally.
 Each of the 17 Tusla areas had the opportunity to submit one or a number of proposals and apply for €21,000 per area.
 Each proposal was endorsed by their Area Manager and their local Children and Young Person’s Services Committee (CYPSC).